Chase Freedom Unlimited benefits guide

-Chase Freedom Unlimited at a glance
+Chase Freedom Unlimited zero-interest benefits

 Auto rental insurance

 If you’re renting a car, you can get rental car insurance against theft or collision damage if you pay with your card.
 This coverage is secondary to your own car insurance, so if you need it, you’ll need to file a claim with your own car insurance first.

 Another nice perk is trip cancellation and interruption insurance.
 With this benefit, if your trip is canceled or cut short because you got sick or caught in a snowstorm, for example, you can be reimbursed for up to $1,500 per person (max of four people) and $6,000 per trip against fares and tickets you’ve already paid.

 Ever run into a problem while you’re traveling or commuting?
 You can call Chase’s Benefit Administrator for emergency help, as well as for medical and legal referrals.
 Note, you will have to pay for the costs of these services, but access to help is free.